fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 draft: true

 ---
 Some of the web’s design and development practices have led to buttons and links becoming conceptually bundled together, confused and misunderstood.
-Practitioners can be guilty of seeing the surface-level commonality between them that “you click the thing, then something happens” and mistakenly thinking that they are interchangeable.
-Some might even regard the two as just the same “component”.
+Practitioners can be guilty of seeing the surface-level commonality that “you click the thing, then something happens” and mistakenly thinking that they are interchangeable.
+Some might even regard the two as the same “component”.
 However this is wrong, harmful for effective web development; and causes our users problems.
-In this post I’ll address why buttons and links are different and exist separately, how they work, and when to use each.
+In this post I’ll address why buttons and links are different and exist separately, and when to use each.

 ## Problematic patterns

 Designers often like to apply the appearance of a button to a link.
-For some calls to action this can make sense however as a pattern it is overused, often under-designed, and can lead to uncertainty and wrong decisions by developers implementing designs.
+For some calls to action this can make sense however as a pattern it is often overused and under-designed, and can lead to uncertainty and bad decision-making by developers implementing designs.

+Relatedly, it’s now common for Design Systems to have a _Button_ component which includes button-styled links that are referred to as buttons, while not including a corresponding _Link_ (or _Anchor_) component.
+Unless documented carefully this can lead to internal language and comprehension issues.

-Meanwhile developers have historically used [faux links](https://www.htmhell.dev/8-anchor-tag-used-as-button/) (`<a href="#">`) or worse, a DIY clickable `div` masquerading as a button, as a trigger for JavaScript-powered functionality where they should instead use native buttons.
+Meanwhile developers have historically used [faux links](https://www.htmhell.dev/8-anchor-tag-used-as-button/) (`<a href="#">`) or worse, a DIY clickable `div`, as a trigger for JavaScript-powered functionality where they should instead use native buttons.

-Those patterns in combination have given rise to a collective muddle over buttons and links.
+These patterns in combination have given rise to a collective muddle over buttons and links.
 We need to get back to basics and talk about foundational HTML.

 ## Buttons and anchors in HTML